apurvk4/JourneyMap/README.md

 ## Limitations

 - Map tile styling depends on the configured tile provider (demo tiles are basic)
-- Video and PNG/SVG export are future work; GeoJSON, GPX, KML, and CSV are available now
+- PNG/SVG map snapshot export not yet implemented; GeoJSON, GPX, KML, CSV, and video export are available now
+- Video export uses MediaRecorder and produces MP4 or WebM depending on browser support
 - Service worker / offline mode not yet implemented
 - Place names depend on what Google includes in the export (not reverse-geocoded)
 - The application does not perform reverse geocoding to determine cities or countries